ncatlab/nlab-content/pages/2/5/4/0/452/content.md

 ## References

-* R. Brown, _Groupoids and crossed objects in algebraic topology_ Homology, Homotopy and Applications, 1 (1999) 1-78.
+* R. Brown, "Groupoids and crossed objects in algebraic topology",  _Homology, Homotopy and Applications_, 1 (1999) 1-78.

+* R, Brown and P.J.
+Higgins, "On the connections between the second relative homotopy groups of some related spaces",  _Proc.
+London Math.
+Soc._ (3) 36 (1978) 193-212.

 [[!redirects crossed modules]]